-Time Out looks at the health of Arab literature and investigates the contenders for the 'Arab Booker Prize' Discuss this article
+Time Out looks at the health of Arab literature and investigates the contenders for the 'Arab Booker Prize'

 It’s not called the Arab Booker Prize – don’t call it the Arab Booker, although everyone does (even the jurors).
 It’s not surprising: the International Prize for Arabic Fiction (or IPAF) is the combined effort of the Emirates Foundation and the Booker Foundation, those behind the UK’s prestigious Man Booker Prize for literature, and the kudos by association is both desirable and unavoidable.

 It was launched last year amid a hail of literary ambition and it added something that the Middle East’s novelists sorely needed: attention.
 Book sales in the Arab world are not that healthy; nor are its writers being translated as regularly as they should be into more profitable Western markets, as Professor Rasheed El-Enany, a member of this year’s IPAF jury explains.
 ‘I think, if one is to be honest, the answer is that book sales are not high at all,’ he says, ‘and even the best and most famous of Arab authors don’t see huge print runs.
 Rumour has it that, at the best of times, Naguib Mahfouz’s [former Nobel Laureate] novels were printed 10,000 copies at a time.
 This is the kind of amount you would sell in a few hours in London or New York when a new book is published by an author as famous as that.’